 - When you first start using your new waffle maker, make sure that you follow the directions that are specific to your model, the parts about oil and heat are most important, but be sure to also check out the cleaning and maintenance sections as well.

 - If the model you end up choosing has a nonstick plate, make sure that metal or abrasive utensils never come in contact with it as this could cause irreversible damage to the nonstick coating.

 Accessories for your Waffle Maker

 A few tools can help you make the waffles and remove them from the pan.

 The Norpro 1975 Grip-EZ Grab and Lift Silicone Tongs make lifting the waffle out very easy, and it ensures that you won’t accidentally scratch the waffle plate.
 It’s a simple solution that doesn’t cost very much.

 A batter dispenser is another handy tool.
 We use one when making our cupcakes, muffins, pancakes, and waffles.
 Not only does it cut down on the mess, but it also allows you to measure out how much batter you use, which means that you can make uniform waffles every time.

 The best thin waffle maker doesn’t mean much without good recipes.
-The Will it Waffle book is a fun recipe book for waffle enthusiasts.
+The Will it Waffle book is a fun cookbook for waffle enthusiasts.
 There are sweet and savory recipes and ideas that will take your love for waffles to the next level.
 Check it out!